elfive/homebridge-petkit-feeder-mini/README.md

 ### Firstly, setup your Petkit mobile app.

-Goto App Store, download Petkit mobile app, register, login, add device. before use this plugin you MUST make sure the app is works fine with you.
+Goto App Store, download Petkit mobile app, register, login, add device. before use this plugin you MUST make sure the app works fine with you.

 - for China mainland users, download “小佩宠物”
 - for those Asia users outside China mainland, you should download "PetKit(International)"